seiyaku

 single votive candle cross

-Votive candles are ideal for arranging in different formations - a Votive Candle Cross for example.
+Votive candles are ideal for arranging in different formation; for example, a Votive Candle Cross.
 Alternatively, a small candle might be held in a cross-shaped candle holder.
 The votive candle gives life and brightness to a cross.
 (See also Rising Sun Cross and Glory Cross.)

 Easter

-In contrast to the votive candles, which are tiny, the Paschal Candle is huge.
-Sometimes called Easter Candle, this is lit in a darkened church at the beginning of Easter and remains lit throughout the Easter period.
-The light represents the light of Christ coming into the dark world.
+In contrast to votive candles, which are tiny, the Paschal Candle is huge.
+Sometimes called the Easter Candle, this is lit in a darkened church at the beginning of Easter and remains lit throughout the Easter period.
+The light represents the Light of Christ coming into the dark world.
 (It is also sometimes lit at baptisms and funerals.)
-A nicely decorated Pascal Candle, perhaps 10 cm wide and 1.5 metres high (4" x 60" for the metrically challenged) might burn for a week or so.
-Some can cost several hundred dollars but most are much less and many are made by the congregation.
+A nicely decorated Pascal Candle, perhaps 10 cm wide and 1.5 metres high (4" x 60") might burn for a week or so.
+Some can cost several hundred dollars, but most are much less and many are made by the congregation.

 20

 A cross, typically Latin or Greek, might be incorporated into the design.
-The example on the left is a Teutonic Cross and the numerals for the current year appear in the quadrates.
-(See the page in the Book of Divine Worship for details.)
+The example on the left is a Teutonic Cross and the numerals for the current year appear in the quadrants.

-Other adornments might include nails, representing the five wounds of Christ, Agnus Dei, figures representing the Evangelists, and so on.
+Other adornments might include nails, representing the five wounds of Christ, Agnus Dei (the Land of God), figures representing the Evangelists, and so on.

 There are variations around the world.
 Sean Wright tells us that in his Roman Catholic Church: